Build a Team

 Clinical and Translational Science Institute (CTSI)

 CTSI provides comprehensive support for the full spectrum of clinical and translational research.
-Offerings include: clinical data access, community-engaged research support, clinical research facilities and staff, informatics consultations, recruitment consultations, study management and coordination, regulatory support, statistical support, and translational research support.
+Offerings include: clinical data access, community-engaged research support, informatics consultations, recruitment, study management and coordination, regulatory support, statistical support, and translational research support.

 The College of Veterinary Medicine houses this research core, which is focused on developing and studying animal models of human disease, from basic biology to induced disease, spontaneous genetic mutations, transgenic animal models, gene knock-out models, and spontaneous animal models of human disease.